DiamondOsas/DiamondOsas/README.md

 <img align="right" alt="Coding" width="300" src="/assets/pic.png" />

 Just a Teen Obsessed With Computer.
-I broken more things than i have built them mission is to do the reverse uno on that.
+I've broken more things than I have built, so my mission is to play reverse uno asap.
 I specialize in creating high performance Backend Applications using Golang and Python.

 I Have BUILT | **Websites**(Fullstack) | **Native Applications** (Windows, Linux, Macos) | **Telegam Bots** | and more...